 A good density can be about 10-20 kg of larvae for a 6 square meter raising cage.
 If each blackened larvae weighs around 0.125 grams, then this is about 80,000-160,000 of flies in a 6m square space.
 Or specifically about 13,333-26,666 flies per square meter.
 If you have a love cage that measures 70 x 70 x 140cm or 27 x 27 x 55 in. (width x length x height), you can place about 6000-10,000 flies in there for a good balanced population.

 BSF love early morning light for mating.
-From 9am to 1pm is a great time for mating.
+From 9 am to 1 pm is a great time for mating.
 A good temperature range is about 25-32C (77-89F).
-During the winter or rainy season, the mating may be delayed because of the lack of sunlight.
+During the winter or rainy season, the mating activity may be slowed down because of the lack of sunlight.

 It's good to have a love cage with good sunlight around–not too much or too little at one side.
 Sometimes, when there's too much sunlight at one side, the flies will be naturally attracted to get there.
 Some growers have noticed that as the flies buzz into one corner like this to get light, they may stack upon each other.
 This increases the density & may cause fly death without them ever mating or laying eggs.

 Although adult black soldier flies don't eat, they do like to drink.
 It's not necessary but you can mix in some sugars in the water for them.
-You can use a wet towel or some kind of sponge in a bucket of water.
+You can use a wet towel, cotton or some kind of sponge in a bucket of water.

 You can use a mosquito netting or mesh screen with a smaller-sized aperture (or opening) so no flies can escape out when you open or close the cage.
 This can ensure better chances of mating.

 In most cases, I have problems with ants eating my BSF eggs and the neonates....How can I manage this?